midl-dev/tezos-serverless-signer-apps/README.md

 * only supports requests authenticated by a Tezos address (the baker's authorized key)
 * filters by magic byte: only signs consensus operations
 * prevents double signing and slashing by atomically storing a high watermark on DynamoDB

+Read more on the [Medium article introducing the project](https://midl-dev.medium.com/tezos-consensus-signing-with-aws-lambda-dynamodb-and-kms-d6e1da85dc62).

 ### How to install